-Colette Menaldino is a trial lawyer who is passionate about safeguarding the rule of law by fighting for justice in the workplace.
+Colette Menaldino is a trial lawyer at Gruenberg Law who is passionate about safeguarding the rule of law by fighting for justice in the workplace.
 Colette focuses on the areas of unequal pay, discrimination, harassment, retaliation, and wrongful termination.

 Colette graduated cum laude from the University of Pittsburgh where she received a Bachelor of Arts with a double major in Economics and Philosophy & Politics.
 She then earned her Juris Doctor from the University of Pittsburgh School of Law, graduating cum laude.